 Migrating from Self-Hosted Keycloak

-Migrate your existing Keycloak deployment to Skycloak with minimal downtime and zero data loss.
-This comprehensive guide walks you through migrating your users, configurations, themes, and extensions from self-hosted Keycloak to our fully managed platform.
+Migrate your existing Keycloak deployment to Skycloak.
+This guide walks you through migrating your database from self-hosted Keycloak to our fully managed platform.

 Overview